The Columbia Theatre

 The City of New Westminster purchased the Columbia in 2000 and leased it to the Raymond Burr Performing Arts Society until 2006, during which time the theatre came to be known as “The Burr Theatre”.

 The theatre remained closed for a few years until it was sold through a public Request for Proposal process in 2010.
-The new owners spent over a year to turn it into a cabaret style theatre and the home of LaffLines Comedy Club.
+The new owners spent over a year turning it into a cabaret-style theatre and the home of LaffLines Comedy Club.

 In 2018, under new management, the main stage was re-christened the “Qayqayt Stage” in recognition of the Qayqayt First Nation upon whose unceded territory the Columbia was built.
 Following a complete refurbishment of sound and lighting equipment, interior renovations, and improved food and cocktail menus driven by passionate industry professionals, The Columbia is primed to be the hub of cultural revival in downtown New Westminster.